 If you’ve had to repair your heater recently, or if a repair bill is what’s making you question whether it’s time to get a new water heater, take a look at the bill.
 If it’s more than a third of what you’d pay for a new heater, a new one is definitely worth considering.
 If it’s more than half what you’d pay, then just take the plunge.

-If you’re considering buying a new water heater for your San Diego home, let Sherlock Heating & Air Conditioning help you find the heater that suits your needs!
+If you’re considering buying a new water heater for your San Diego home, let Sherlock Plumbing, Heating & Air help you find the heater that suits your needs!